Skip to content

 While using Netflix or Chrome, you may come across the ‘Widevine Content Decryption Module or WidevineCdm error.

-This plugin is there on Google Chrome the very first time when you first install the program.
-You do not have to install this plugin manually.
+The plugin is there on Google Chrome the very first time when you install the program.
+You don’t have to install this plugin manually.

 Widevine Content Decryption Module